Tamil Nadu All Govt Jobs

 TNPSC Group 1 Exam Pattern 2026

-The TNPSC Group 1 exam is conducted in three stages: Prelims, Mains, and the Interview.
-Candidates must qualify in both written rounds to advance.
-Please refer to the table below for minimum qualifying standards, cut-offs, and exam pattern details essential for your success.
+The TNPSC Group 1 exam is conducted in three phases: Prelims, Mains, and Interview.
+Candidates must successfully clear the written rounds to qualify.
+Use the provided table to understand qualifying marks, cut-offs, and the updated TNPSC Group 1 exam pattern to optimize your preparation.

 Stage & Paper Subject / Topic Total Questions / Marks Duration Minimum Qualifying Marks (Others)